-- Cream cheese – Flavored cream cheese is the “secret ingredient” here.
+- Cream cheese – Flavored and whipped cream cheese is the “secret ingredient” here.
 I love using spicy jalapeño cream cheese for that extra kick!
 Smokey chipotle and chive & onion are also great choices!

 - Bacon – For this recipe, I prefer thin-cut slices of bacon, as it’s easier to wrap jalapenos and stays intact without a toothpick.
 Plus, it cooks faster!